Understanding User Intent in Keyword Research

 Why User Intent Matters for SEO

-• Better User Experience: When users find exactly what they’re looking for, they are more likely to stay on your site longer, explore additional content, and return in the future.
-This improves metrics like bounce rate and time on page, which can further boost your rankings.
+Providing a seamless and satisfying experience is central to retaining visitors.
+When users find exactly what they’re looking for, they are more likely to stay on your site longer, engage with additional pages, and even bookmark it for future reference.
+This improves crucial metrics such as bounce rate, pages per session, and time on site, which indirectly influence search rankings.

 Optimizing Content for User Intent